 The Globalization Seminars are designed to help business faculty bring international context into the classroom and to expand teaching and research skills.
 Each globalization seminar is built around a compreensive coursepack to support and demonstrate the globalization of business.
 These course materials will be available to seminar participants: course outlines, case studies, powerpoint slides, reference materials, and experiential exercises.Link: http://memphis.edu/wangctr

 The 26th annual FDIB seminar series conducted by the University of South Carolina to internationalize business school faculty, preparing them to teach international business courses.
 Each participant chooses one of five concurrent seminars (Survey of International Business, International Management, International Marketing, International Financial Management or Global Operations and Supply-Chain Management) and spends a week with some of the top faculty in the international business field developing both professional knowledge about the particular topic and the pedagogical skills that will enhance teaching of the subject.
 Also available are three optional one-hour bonus (free) sessions on Emerging Markets in China, Eastern Europe and Latin America.
-The University of South Carolina CIBER provides 40 $500 scholarships on a first-come, first-served bases to help defray the cost of attendance.Link: http://mooreschoolfdib.eventbrite.com/
+The University of South Carolina CIBER provides $500 scholarships on a first-come, first-served bases to help defray the cost of attendance ($1,000 scholarships for MSI faculty, also on a first-come, first-served basis).Link: http://www.cvent.com/d/q4qlf1

 Annual Conference of the Academy of International Business (AIB); the leading association of scholars and specialists in the field of international business.
 The 2014 meeting will be held in Vancouver, Canada on June 23-26, 2014.
 Our host school will be Beedie School of Business, Simon Fraser University.Link: http://aib.msu.edu/events/2013/